amscanne/huptime/README.md

 ------------------------

 It's clever!
 Services are often reloaded using `SIGHUP`.
-The point of this tool is to maximize uptime by enabling zero-downtime restarts via `SIGHUP`.
+The point of this tool is to maximize uptime by enabling zero downtime restarts via `SIGHUP`.
 It's your high availabilibuddy!